Low testosterone can lead to weight gain, changes in mood, decreased energy levels, and a reduction in libido.

 The reason is simple:

-If you have one hormone imbalances, you are much more likely to have other hormone imbalances as well.
+If you have one hormone imbalance, you are much more likely to have other hormone imbalances as well.

 I recommend the following labs: